 A KitchenAid dishwasher that won't run doesn't necessarily mean that is broken and requires service.
 A variety of issues can occur that affect its operation, and many can be fixed with a simple reset or reboot of the dishwasher's computerized control board.

-If you find the circuit breaker tripped, this could be the reason the dishwasher isn't working.
-When flipping the circuit breaker switch, check to ensure that it stays fully engaged in the On position before resetting the dishwasher.
+Another reason why the dishwasher isn't working may be because the circuit breaker isn't on.
+When flipping the circuit breaker switch, check to ensure that it stays fully engaged in the on position before resetting the dishwasher.

-If you just need to reset a cycle, simply press and hold the Cancel or Cancel-Drain button to reset the cycle and choose a new one.
+If you just need to reset a cycle on a KitchenAid dishwasher, simply press and hold the Cancel or Cancel-Drain button to reset the cycle and choose a new one.

 Control Panel Reset

-When powering down the unit and turning it back on doesn't work, and you cannot use the buttons on the control panel to start a cycle, you may have to reset the control panel's computer.
-This is done by pressing two buttons, one after the other, at least five times each for a total of 10 presses.
-The door must be completely shut for this operation.
+When powering down the unit and turning it back on doesn't work, it may be best to reset the control panel's computer.
+To reset the control panel on a KitchenAid dishwasher, you'll need to press two buttons, one after the other, at least five times each for a total of 10 presses.
+The door must be completely shut while the buttons are being pressed.

-After pressing the buttons, you may see the LEDs above the buttons engage, blink or activate.
+- After pressing the buttons, you may see the LEDs above the buttons engage, blink or activate.
 You may also hear the machine go through a series of self-diagnostics, such as the drain pump engaging or other activity.
 Don't interrupt this; allow the dishwasher to go through its self-assessment, which could take several minutes.
-Once the unit finishes, press the Cancel or Cancel-Drain button; this starts the drain cycle, which can last up to two minutes.
-When it finishes the drain cycle, you should be able to start the desired cycle.

-When the dishwasher fails to reset, even after checking the power to the unit and/or going through the reset operation, it means there is a potential problem with the control panel's computer board or its fuse may be blown.
-You can access the control panel and the fuse by removing the door panel if you have experience working with voltmeters and making these kinds of repairs; otherwise, contact a service technician.
+When a KitchenAid dishwasher fails to reset, even after checking the power to the unit and/or going through the reset operation, it means there is a potential problem with the control panel's computer board or its fuse may be blown.
+The control panel and fuse can be accessed by removing the door panel.
+However, anyone who is inexperienced with this kind of repair should contact a service technician.